-2019 TEXOMA Regional Conference
+2019 TEXOMA Regional Conference (past event)

 September 20-21 at Southern Methodist University (Dallas, Texas)